abhogan/abhogan.github.io/index.md

 I am a member of the World Health Organization Immunization and vaccines related implementation research advisory committee [(IVIR-AC)](https://www.who.int/groups/immunization-and-vaccines-related-implementation-research-advisory-committee).
 I hold a visiting position at Imperial College London, within the MRC Centre for Global Infectious Disease Analysis.
 I completed my PhD (2017) at the Research School of Population Health at the Australian National University, under the supervision of Assoc Prof Kathryn Glass, and the late Prof Geoff Mercer.
 I have a BSc (Honours I, Applied Mathematics, 2009) from the University of Sydney.

 ## Publications

+### Media and commentary articles
+1. James Wood and **Alexandra Hogan**.
+[Will we have a COVID wave, spike or blip this Christmas?
+It depends where you live](https://theconversation.com/will-we-have-a-covid-wave-spike-or-blip-this-christmas-it-depends-where-you-live-245281). *The Conversation*.
+Published 13 December 2024.

+2. Meru Sheel and **Alexandra Hogan**.
+[154 million lives saved in 50 years: 5 charts on the global success of vaccines](https://theconversation.com/154-million-lives-saved-in-50-years-5-charts-on-the-global-success-of-vaccines-229707). *The Conversation*.
+Published 14 May 2024.

+3. **Alexandra Hogan** (2024).
+[I traveled with my baby to an international meeting—with my institution’s help](https://www.science.org/content/article/i-traveled-my-baby-international-meeting-my-institution-s-help). *Science* Careers.
+Published 1 February 2024.
+Also see [UNSW Sydney article](https://www.inside.unsw.edu.au/campus-life/academic-travels-baby-career-dream-appointment-unsw-support).

 ### Preprints
 1. Le TP, Abell I, Comway E, ... **Hogan AB**, ...
 (2023).
 Modelling the impact of hybrid immunity on future COVID-19 epidemic waves. *medRxiv preprint*.
 DOI: [10.1101/2023.03.12.23287174](https://doi.org/10.1101/2023.03.12.23287174).